 The Energy Max depends on the Short term form and the Stamina.
 As long as the

-short term form isn't below a certain level, the Energy Max is at 100%, after
+short term form isn't below a certain level, the Energy Max goes down to 80%, after

 Level = 80 - Stamina x 0.6